Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems: Introduction

 Given an observation vector $\bm{y}\in\mathbb{R}^{n \times 1}$ and the transformation matrix $\bm{H} \in \mathbb{R}^{n \times m}$ with full column rank ($n \geq m$), the signal detection problem aims to recover the transmitted discrete signal $\bm{x} \in \mathbb{R}^{m \times 1}$ from the linear mixing model

 where $\bm{w} \in \mathbb{R}^{n \times 1}$ denotes the additive white Gaussian noise with zero mean and unit variance.
-Generally, the problem has diverse applications which include -but it is not limited to- signal processing \cite{HassibiV05}, communications \cite{SommerFS05}, machine learning \cite{Bishop07}, global navigation satellite systems (GNSS) \cite{ teunissen2010integer}, and radar imaging \cite{goldberger2009gaussian}.
-In this paper, we will henceforth concentrate on the optimal signal detection in large-scale multiple-input multiple-output (MIMO) wireless communication systems.
+Generally, the detection problem has diverse applications which include -but it is not limited to- signal processing \cite{HassibiV05}, communications \cite{SommerFS05}, machine learning \cite{Bishop07}, global navigation satellite systems (GNSS) \cite{ teunissen2010integer}, and radar imaging \cite{goldberger2009gaussian}.
+In these areas, estimating the transmitted signal optimally in large-scale systems still remains a big challenge, and it is also of vital importance for improving the reliability of the whole system \cite{YangH15}.
+In this paper, we will henceforth concentrate on studying the optimal signal detection in large-scale multiple-input multiple-output (MIMO) wireless communication systems.
 However, it shall be noted that the proposed method is general, and can be applied to other applications.

-In large-scale MIMO systems, there are $m_c$ and $n_c$ antennas equipped at the transmitter and receiver such that $n_c \geq m_c \gg 1$.
+A large-scale MIMO system \cite{SanguinettiBH20,BjornsonSWHM19,LuLSAZ14}, which is one of the most promising wireless techniques to significantly improve the spectrum efficiency, has been widely studied during the last decades.
+Specifically, there are $m_c$ and $n_c$ antennas equipped at the transmitter and receiver such that $n_c \geq m_c \gg 1$.
 Moreover, $\bm{H}_c$ refers to the random wireless channel state information (CSI) matrix with the $(i,j)$'s element $h_{i,j} \sim \mathcal{CN}(0, \rho)$ denoting the tap gain from the $j$-th transmit antenna to the $i$-th receive antenna.
 In further, $\bm{x}_c$ denotes the transmit signal vector which is uniformly distributed over the finite set of lattice points $\mathcal{A}^m$.
-In fact, $\mathcal{A}$ is the alphaset depending on the underlying modulation schema, and a standard example of $\mathcal{A}$ would be $\mathcal{A}=\{a+bj| a,b \in \{-1, +1\}\}$ for 4-quadrature amplitude modulation (4-QAM).
-While transmitting $\bm{x}_c$ through the Rayleigh fat fading channel $\bm{H}_c$, it suffers from an additive white Gaussian noise $\bm{w}_c$.
+In fact, $\mathcal{A}$ is the alphaset depending on the underlying modulation schema, and a standard example of $\mathcal{A}$ would be $\mathcal{A}=\{a+bj| a,b \in \{-1, +1\}\}$ for 4-quadrature amplitude modulation ($4$-QAM).
+While transmitting $\bm{x}_c$ through the random wireless channel $\bm{H}_c$, it suffers from an additive white Gaussian noise $\bm{w}_c$.
 Therefore, the received signal can be expressed as

 In particular, we consider the following equivalent representation

 where $\bm{y}_c \in \mathbb{C}^{n_c \times 1}$, $\bm{H}_c \in \mathbb{C}^{n_c \times m_c}$, $\bm{x}_c \in \mathbb{C}^{m_c \times 1}$ and $\bm{w}_c \in \mathbb{C}^{n_c \times 1}$ are composed of complex values, and $\Re(\cdot)$ and $\Im(\cdot)$ denote the real part and imaginary part of the value, respectively.
 Based on this real-valued representation, (\ref{Eq::SysComplex}) can be written as (\ref{Eq::SysReal}) with $m = 2m_c$ and $n = 2n_c$.